nuwe1/hello-world/README.md

 i've the tacos on the moon and find them more superior to earth tacos.I love bread too.
  I added have made this hello world repository grow into a project now with php code that implements secur login I have used this code to create a web project and test how sites are hacked or how I can secure my code.

-I have removed some files to simplify the code.this is a project for storing code in general I have also found various ways of using github using this repository.
+I have removed some files to simplify the code.this is a project for storing code in general.
+I have also found various ways of using github using this repository.
 I have added some content to code files